andy-webCraft/takeoff-test/README.md

 ### `npm run dev`

-Run only ReactApp in the development mode.
+Runs only ReactApp in the development mode.

 ### `npm run server`

-Run only JSON-server in [http://localhost:3001](http://localhost:3001).
+Runs only JSON-server in [http://localhost:3001](http://localhost:3001).

 ### `npm run build`